Sailesh-Singh/Cloud-Practitioner/Getting Started with Compute/README.md

 		We can request Spot Instances at the Spot price, which are capped off at the On-Demand price.
 Remember that Spot Instances are for workloads that can be interrupted.
 Requesting Spot Instances can affect pricing because they are cheaper than On-Demand Instances.

 	+	#####	Shutdown behavior
+		The shutdown behavior setting affects how the instance behaves when an OS-level shutdown is performed.
+Instances can be either terminated or stopped.
+If no value is specified, the value of the AMI will still be used.

 ### Managing EC2